Midlothian North and Musselburgh

-Midlothian North and Musselburgh is a constituency of the Scottish Parliament (Holyrood) covering parts of the council areas of Midlothian and East Lothian.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Midlothian North and Musselburgh was a constituency of the Scottish Parliament covering parts of the council areas of Midlothian and East Lothian.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Lothian electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+It was created ahead of the 2011 Scottish Parliament election, and covered areas that were formerly part of the constituencies of Midlothian and Edinburgh East & Musselburgh, both of which were abolished.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+Most of the area became part of the new constituency of Midlothian North, whilst the Musselburgh area was added to the new constituency of Edinburgh Eastern, Musselburgh and Tranent.

-The seat was created for the 2011 Scottish Parliament election, and covers areas that were formerly part of the constituencies of Midlothian and Edinburgh East and Musselburgh, both of which were abolished.
-It has been held by Colin Beattie of the Scottish National Party since creation.
+Midlothian North and Musselburgh was held by Colin Beattie of the Scottish National Party for the entire duration of its existence (2011-2026).

 Electoral region

-The other eight constituencies of the Lothian region are: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern, Edinburgh Western and Linlithgow.

-The region includes all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.
+During the period Midlothian North and Musselburgh was in existence, the other eight constituencies of the Lothian region were: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern, Edinburgh Western and Linlithgow.
+During this period, the region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.

+The Lothian electoral region was also abolished as a result of second periodic review, with the area covered now mostly forming parts of the new Edinburgh and Lothians East and Central Scotland and Lothians West regions, with a small portion also being transferred to the South Scotland region.

 Constituency boundaries and council area

-Midlothian is represented by two constituencies in the Scottish Parliament, these are Midlothian North and Musselburgh and Midlothian South, Tweeddale and Lauderdale, the latter is part of the South Scotland region.
-Part of the constituency is within the East Lothian council area, the remainder of which is represented by the East Lothian constituency (also within the South Scotland region).
+During the period Midlothian North and Musselburgh was in existence, Midlothian was represented by two constituencies in the Scottish Parliament, these being Midlothian North and Musselburgh and Midlothian South, Tweeddale and Lauderdale, the latter was part of the South Scotland region.
+Part of the constituency was within the East Lothian council area, the remainder of which was represented by the East Lothian constituency (also within the South Scotland region).

-From the 2011 Scottish Parliament election, the newly formed constituency of Midlothian North and Musselburgh is formed from the following electoral wards: